arjungulzzz/ErrorAnalysis/backend-sql-queries.md

 WHERE
   -- Apply time and column filters from the main UI here ali.log_date_time >= NOW() - CAST($1 AS INTERVAL)
-  -- AND add the specific drill-down filters
-  AND asli.host_name = $2
+  -- AND add the specific drill-down filters from the request body AND asli.host_name = $2
   AND ali.error_number = CAST($3 AS INTEGER)
 ORDER BY